Module 3: PCI Compliance Levels Explained

 The levels we've discussed so far apply to merchants — businesses that accept card payments.
 Service providers — companies that store, process, or transmit cardholder data on behalf of merchants — have their own classification:

-When evaluating payment solutions, always verify that your provider maintains appropriate PCI DSS compliance.
-For example, Paytia is validated as a PCI DSS Level 1 service provider, which means it undergoes the most rigorous annual assessment — giving its clients confidence that the platform meets the highest security standards.
+When you're evaluating payment solutions, check that the provider holds appropriate PCI DSS validation.
+We're validated as a PCI DSS Level 1 service provider at Paytia, which means we go through the toughest annual assessment every year — so our clients can show their own assessors that the platform they're relying on is properly audited.

 The Relationship Between Levels and SAQs